-There also some coral reefs, making this beach perfect for snorkeling.
+There are also some coral reefs, making this beach perfect for snorkelling.

 I felt like I found a real treasure while walking along the cliffs of Praia da Coelha.
 I was completely in awe!

-Praia da Coelha is a Blue Flag beach, with lifeguards on duty, Stand Up Paddle Boarding and beach chairs and umbrellas for hire and there is a restaurant at the entrance with Wi-Fi, reasonable prices, and bathrooms.
+Praia da Coelha is a Blue Flag beach, with lifeguards on duty, Stand Up Paddle Boarding and beach chairs and umbrellas for hire.
+There’s a restaurant at the entrance with Wi-Fi, reasonable prices, and bathrooms.
 Pets and balls aren’t allowed, though.

 2 – Praia de São Rafael

-Prior to my visit to Praia da Coelha, Sao Rafael was my favorite Albufeira beach.
+Prior to my visit to Praia da Coelha, Sao Rafael was my favourite Albufeira beach.
 The two beaches are within walking distance of each other (25min).

-Praia de São Rafael is another gorgeous beach surrounded by bright orange cliffs with golden sand and crystal-clear azure water.
+Praia de São Rafael is another gorgeous beach surrounded by bright orange cliffs with golden sand and crystal-clear blue water.

 The principal difference between Coelha and São Rafael is that there are some cliffs in the middle of the beach in São Rafael that you need to pass through to get to another section.

-What I like most of Praia de São Rafael are the splendid cliffs and views that they provide.
-It’s definitely one of the most beautiful beaches in Albufeira.
+What I like most about Praia de São Rafael are the splendid cliffs and views that they provide.
+It, of course, has to be on my list.

 3 – Praia da Falésia

-No matter from where you access this beach, it will blow your mind away.
+No matter where you access this beach, it will blow your mind away.

 The contrast between the dark red and white sandy cliffs topped by green pines against a blue sky is incredibly beautiful and makes it one of the most unique beaches in Albufeira.

-Falésia Beach is perfect for long walks, sunbathing and practicing water sports including kayaking, jet skiing and parasailing.
-There is also a trail above the cliffs where you can hike or bike all the way to Vila Moura.
+Falésia Beach is perfect for long walks, sunbathing, and practising water activities including surfing, jet skiing, and parasailing.
+There’s also a trail above the cliffs where you can hike or bike all the way to Vilamoura.

 I’ve been to Praia da Falésia several times and this beach always impresses me.
-Seeing the very ‘long wall” formed by the differently colored cliffs of different shapes and heights makes me appreciate even more Mother Nature’s grandeur.
+Seeing the very “long wall” formed by the differently coloured cliffs of different shapes and heights makes me appreciate even more Mother Nature’s grandeur.

 4 – Praia dos Arrifes